SreeraaghavRaja-22/Verilog_Data_Types/Data_Types/Notes/Logic_Design.md

 - Can use multiple decoders to make a larger decoder
 - A 4to16 decoder can be built by using 2 3to8 decoders and an enable signal

+### Priority Encoder

+- Encoder Drawbacks: if more than one input is HIGH it can output a wrong value, and there is ambiguity when all outputs are 0
+- Some inputs are connected to signals more important than others
+- Inputs are coded from highest priority to lowest priority\

+### Bus Multiplexers and Demultiplexers

+- If you are designing a multiplexer/demultiplexer for a M x N-bit input bus, then the structural design can be hard
+- Procedural code gives you a simple and clear way to design this kind of circuit

+### Bus Demultiplexer

+- Reverse operation of a multiplexer
+- Can be easily implemented using the behavioral design style

 ## Sequential Logic